 In this section, we detail the specific match of IoT SAFE specifications with the project objectives.
 Overall, the project aims to use the eSIM/eUICC as a trusted hardware capable of assuming the role of Root of Trust (RoT) in IoT cybersecurity mechanisms.
 This objective is completely aligned with IoT SAFE purpose.
-However, as previously mentioned, the existing specifications are quite new, with several open change requests and open questions, and their application is still very scarce.
+However, the existing specifications are quite new, with several open change requests and open questions, and their industrial application is still very scarce.
 Particularly, IoT SAFE application as studied in ARCADIAN-IoT is not found in any state of the art.
-Considering this, the specification implementation towards the objectives in mind in ARCADIAN-IoT has potential to generate valuable contributions to this GSMA WG.
-In the next paragraphs are detailed the envisioned uses of IoT SAFE specifications in ARCADIAN-IoT.
+Taking this in consideration, the implementation of the specifications towards the objectives of ARCADIAN-IoT was deemed to have considerable potential in generating valuable contributions to this GSMA WG.
+The uses of IoT SAFE specifications in ARCADIAN-IoT32 are detailed in the next paragraphs.